Judges arrested for drunk driving are all over the U.S. As one jurist said, judges wear robes, not capes. They’re human.

-Of course, It’s important to remember that when police arrest people, it doesn’t mean that they’re guilty.
+Of course, it’s important to remember that when police arrest people, it doesn’t mean that they’re guilty.
 Examples of that are here as well.

 We commonly say that police arrest someone for drunken driving.
-However, we really mean that the arrest is on a charge of DUI, DWI, OVI, etc. These stand for driving under the influence, driving while intoxicated, operating a vehicle under the influence, etc. Unfortunately, their exact definitions differ from state to state.
+However, we really mean that the arrest is on a charge of DUI, DWI, OVI, etc. These stand for driving under the influence, driving while intoxicated, operating a vehicle under the influence, etc. Their exact definitions differ from state to state.

 List by State of Judges Arrested for Drunk Driving